SymfonyCasts/tailwind-bundle/README.md

 ## Support us & Symfony

-Is this package useful!
+Is this package useful?
 We're *thrilled* 😍!

 A lot of time & effort from the Symfonycasts team & the Symfony community goes into creating and maintaining these packages.
 You can support us +